Reading

 SJA Notes

-“Then the man of God was angry with him …”
+“Then the man of God was angry with him, …”

-Here we have another passage of scripture showing the ups and downs of the kings of Israel and Judah.
+We read another passage of scripture showing the ups and downs of the kings of Israel and Judah.
 Stories of broken people making broken apart-from-God decisions.

-The sins of Jeroboam are far-reaching down through time, we still read of them here, many generations later!
+The sins of Jeroboam are far-reaching down through time.
+We still read of them here, many generations later!

 It is a good reminder of the consequences of our actions, that we live in a world that suffers not only because it is broken, but because we are too!

-We cannot get away from this.
 What we do has importance for the here and now; how we act, what decisions we make.
-And not just important for us now, but for the next generation and onwards.

 Hallelujah, what a Saviour!